What is conservation easement stewardship?

 The Steward who has been assigned to your part of the state will be able to answer all of your questions regarding your conservation easement.
 MFT’s Stewardship Department staff have broad experience interpreting conservation easement language and assisting landowners with their inquiries.

-(Click the map to find which Steward works in your area)
+(Click the map to contact the Steward that works in your area)

 When should I contact MFT?

 Most conservation easements require that landowners contact MFT prior to conducting certain activities on their land.
 Each conservation easement is different, so landowners should always review the relevant sections of their easement to see what responsibilities they have prior to beginning a new project.

 Here are a few examples of when to contact a steward:

 - When planning to build a permanent structure or expand an existing structure